obezglavlen/Personal-Dashboard/README.md

    postgresql://USER:PASSWORD@HOST:5432/DATABASE?sslmode=require
    ```

-   You will paste this as `DATABASE_URL` in Step 4.
+   You will paste this as `DATABASE_URL` in Step 3.
 Keep it private.

 Any other provider works too (Neon, Supabase, Railway, or your own server) — just grab its `postgresql://...` connection string.
 Cloud databases usually require `?sslmode=require` at the end.

 ### Step 2 — Import the project into Vercel

-1. You already forked project to your gitlab, so connect your github to Vercel
+1. You already forked project to your github, so connect your github to Vercel
 2. Vercel dashboard → **Add New… → Project**.
 3. Select your GitHub repo → **Import Git Repository**.
 3. The Framework Preset is auto-detected as **Next.js** — leave it.
 4. **Do not change** the Build or Install commands.
 They are already defined in `vercel.json`: install with `pnpm install`, then the build runs `prisma generate` → `prisma migrate deploy` → `next build`.
-5. **Don't click Deploy yet** — add the environment variables first (Step 4).
+5. **Don't click Deploy yet** — add the environment variables first (Step 3).

 ### Step 3 — Set environment variables

 On the import screen (or later under **Project → Settings → Environment Variables**), add the variables from the [Environment Variables](#environment-variables) table below.
 At minimum set the three **Required** ones.
 Apply them to the **Production** environment (also add **Preview** if you want preview deployments to work).

 > For `NEXTAUTH_URL` you don't know the final URL yet.
-Put a placeholder such as `https://example.vercel.app` for now and fix it in Step 6.
+Put a placeholder such as `https://example.vercel.app` for now and fix it in Step 5.

 ### Step 4 — Deploy